wokwi/wokwi-docs/docs/guides/diagram-editor.md

 ### Changing the color of a wire

-The color of new wires is automatically determined by the function of the pin: wires starting from ground pins are black, and other wires are green.
+The color of new wires is automatically determined by the function of the pin: wires starting from ground pins are black, 5&nbsp;V pins are red, and other wires are green.

 The interactive editor does not support setting the color of wires.
 You can, however, change the color of any wire by editing [diagram.json](../diagram-format#connections)